Lambda123Design/Python_Skills/README.md

 Following are my Python Skills:

 Python Faker Library used to create syntentic data - To generate synthetic real-time transactions, I will use the Python library Faker.
-[Used in Grafana Project]
+[Used in Grafana Project in MLOps Course]

 Libraries: lxml, html5lib, beautifulsoup4, openpyxl, pickle